Stochastic density functional theory for ions in a polar solvent

 where we introduced the Debye screening length of the electrolyte $\kappa_I^{-1}$, which is such that $\kappa_I^2 = \frac{2C_I (ze)^2}{\varepsilon_0 \kB T}$, and the wavenumber-dependent screening length associated with the charge polarization of the solvent $\kappa_S (q)^2 =\frac{2p^2 C_S }{3\varepsilon_0 \kB T a^2} \left(1+ \frac{q^2a^2}{2}\right) $, where we introduced $a\equiv(D_S/D_S^r)^{1/2}$, which is the typical size of a solvent molecule.
 The noises $\Xi_I$ and $\Xi_S$ have zero average and correlations $\langle \Xi_\alpha (\qq,t) \Xi_\beta(\qq',t') \rangle = 2q^2 \varepsilon_0 \kB T D_\alpha \kappa_\alpha^2 (2\pi)^d \delta (\qq+\qq') \delta(t-t') \delta_{\alpha\beta} $.
 Eq.~\eqref{eq_main_result} is formally solved as $\tilde\rho_\alpha(\qq,t) = \int_{-\infty}^t \dd t'\; \mathcal{M}_{\alpha\beta}(t-t') \Xi_\beta(\qq,t')$, where $ \boldsymbol{\mathcal{M}}(t)=\exp(-t \mathbf{M})$, and where repeated indices are implicitly summed upon.

-Eq.~\eqref{eq_main_result} is the central result of this Letter, and several comments are in order: (i) The coupled equations for the fields $\tilde\rho_I$ and $\tilde\rho_S$ are fully explicit and actually depend on a reduced set of parameters: the self-diffusion coefficients of ions and solvent molecules $D_I$ and $D_S$, as well as their respective screening lengths $\kappa_I$ and $\kappa_S(q)$, which are themselves known in terms of the microscopic parameters of the model; (ii) These equations give access to the coupled statistics of the ionic charge density $\rho_I$ and to the charge polarization $\rho_S$, as well as to many derived quantities of experimental interest, that will be described in what follows; (iii) It is straighforward to show that the eigenvalues of $\mathbf{M}$ are always positive, in such a way that the solutions to Eq.~\eqref{eq_main_result} never diverge (which is a consequence of the mutual relaxation of ionic currents and solvent polarization); (iv) As a consequence of the linearization procedure, the stochastic fields $\tilde\rho_I$ and $\tilde\rho_S$ have Gaussian statistics.
+Eq.~\eqref{eq_main_result} is the central result of this Letter, and several comments are in order: (i) The coupled equations for the fields $\tilde\rho_I$ and $\tilde\rho_S$ are fully explicit and actually depend on a reduced set of parameters: the self-diffusion coefficients of ions and solvent molecules $D_I$ and $D_S$, as well as their respective screening lengths $\kappa_I$ and $\kappa_S(q)$, which are themselves known in terms of the microscopic parameters of the model.
+They do not rely on prior knowledge of the static structure of the electrolyte, whereas it is generally the case in dynamical DFT approaches, and are expected to be valid for dilute electrolytes; (ii) These equations give access to the coupled statistics of the ionic charge density $\rho_I$ and to the charge polarization $\rho_S$, as well as to many derived quantities of experimental interest, that will be described in what follows; (iii) It is straighforward to show that the eigenvalues of $\mathbf{M}$ are always positive, in such a way that the solutions to Eq.~\eqref{eq_main_result} never diverge (which is a consequence of the mutual relaxation of ionic currents and solvent polarization); (iv) As a consequence of the linearization procedure, the stochastic fields $\tilde\rho_I$ and $\tilde\rho_S$ have Gaussian statistics.

 \emph{Static and dynamic charge structure factors.---} From the solution to the matrix equation obeyed by the charge density fields $\tilde \rho_I$ and $\tilde \rho_S$, we deduce the charge dynamic structure factors (or intermediate scattering functions), which are defined as $F_{\alpha\beta}(q,t) = (\mathcal{N}_\alpha\mathcal{N}_\beta)^{-1/2} \langle \tilde \rho_\alpha(\qq,t) \tilde\rho_\beta(-\qq,0) \rangle $~\cite{Hansen1986}, where we write $\mathcal{N}_I=2 N_I$ and $\mathcal{N}_S= N_S$ for simplicity (we also write $C^\text{tot}_I=2C_I$ and $C^\text{tot}_S=C_S$).
 Note that this definition actually holds for a finite system in a volume $V$: our results, which were implicitly derived in the thermodynamic limit, can be mapped onto finite systems, which are of interest in molecular dynamics simulations for instance, by making the change $(2\pi)^d \delta(\qq+\qq') \to V \delta_{\qq,-\qq'}$.
 We find: